jgrowl/hegemon-py/README.md

 ## Notes

 By default hegemon will start a new container, run, and then clean up after itself.
-The --no-container flag can be used to skip this step but there may be modifications or other destructive actions taken on your computer!
+The --skip-container flag can be used to skip this step but there may be modifications or other destructive actions taken on your computer!
 This is not recommended at this time!

 ## Development